Introduction

 So rather than just looking WHERE you want to go, you should research WHEN is the best time to go to that place!

-Is it expensive to holiday in China?
+Is it expensive to travel in China?

 China itself is a relatively cheap destination, but having to add plane tickets and visa cost on top, it probably puts it in the mid-range holiday budget.
 Transportation and food are cheap, so are the hotels if you don't choose to spoil yourself, so it is definitely a place a mid-income family (from the West) can afford.